gSchool/ada-html-css/02-css/layout-with-css-grid.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation

 You have to look at the minimum space spanning from the top to the bottom of the page.
 Take a look at the grid solution below.
-Note how each of the red lines highlight uninterrupted spans from the top to the bottom of the page.
+We have highlighted in red the grid lines defined by the CSS.
+For any vertical line in the grid it has to have a matching grid line.
+This forms 9 columns.

 ![Abstract CSS Grid Layout Answer](./imgs/css-grid-abstract-example-answer.png)